mekkablue/Glyphs-Scripts/README.md

 * **Harmonise Curve to Line:** Will rearrange handles on (selected) curve segments with a following line segment, in such a way that the transition between the two segments is smooth (harmonized).
 * **New Tab with Small Paths:** Opens a new tab containing paths that are smaller than a user-definable threshold size in square units.
 * **Path Problem Finder:** Finds all kinds of potential problems in outlines, and opens a new tab with affected layers. *Needs Vanilla.*
+* **Position Clicker:** Finds all combinations of positional shapes that do not click well.
+‘Clicking’ means sharing two point coordinates when overlapping. *Needs Vanilla.*
 * **Realign BCPs:** Realigns all BCPs in all selected glyphs.
 Useful if handles got out of sync, e.g. after nudging or some other transformation, or after interpolation.
 Hold down Option to apply to all layers of the selected glyph(s).
 * **Remove all Open Paths:** Deletes all *open* paths in the visible layers of all selected glyphs.
 * **Remove Nodes and Try to Keep Shape:** Deletes selected on-curve nodes and tries to keep the shape as much as possible.
 Similar to what happens when you delete a single node, but for a selection of multiple nodes.
 Pro tip: Hold down the Shift key while running the script, and it will also balance the remaining handles as much as possible, which is exactly what happens when you delete a single node.